 - Read the job description and personnel specification carefully.

-- List the main responsibilities and skills required to do the job from the job description and person specification.
+- List the main responsibilities and skills required to do the job from the job description and personnel specification, think of examples as to how you have met these, or similar skills in the past.

-- List the relevant skills and experience you have using the list you have made, give examples to demonstrate how you have successfully completed relevant tasks or applied relevant skills.
+- Using the list you have made, identify the relevant knowledge, skills, behaviours and experience that you offer.
+Note examples which demonstrate how you have successfully completed relevant tasks or applied relevant skills.

 ‘STAR’ Model